-The Newnorthern Art Hotel features eight boutique guest rooms, function areas, a sitting room and library and a state of the art exhibition space
+The Newnorthern Art Hotel features eight boutique guest rooms, function areas, a sitting room and a state of the art exhibition space

 Following a massive three-year-long refurbishment by former furniture maker Nicholas Dattner, the hotel reopened in 2013.
 Featuring rich timber paneling, an art deco ceiling together with an extensive collection of antiques, paintings and original hardwood pieces made in the workshops of Nicholas Dattner & Co, the Newnorthern Art Hotel shares much in common with some of the great art hotels around the world.

-In early 2018, the former dining hall was converted into a state of the art contemporary gallery featuring the work of celebrated artists, musicians and performers.
+In early 2018, the former dining hall was converted into a contemporary gallery featuring the work of celebrated artists, musicians and performers.

 The History of the Building